Risk Management

 Sep 2, 2024

 Risk assessments involve systematically identifying, analyzing, and evaluating potential risks to minimize their impact on an organization.
-This article delves into the three main phases of risk assessment—risk identification, risk analysis, and risk evaluation—while also exploring both quantitative and qualitative approaches to assessing risk.
+This article describes into the three main stages of risk assessment—risk identification, risk analysis, and risk evaluation—while also exploring both quantitative and qualitative approaches to assessing risk.

 During the risk identification phase, organizations strive to pinpoint potential adverse events that could undermine their security objectives.
 This essential first step involves a detailed understanding and cataloging of the organization's assets, which could range from physical equipment and technology infrastructure to intangible assets like intellectual property and brand reputation.